 Eligibility is limited to current Columbia College students.

-Students interested in any of these opportunities need to complete the online application (click "Start an Application" at the top of the page) and have your letter of sponsorship submitted directly to email@example.com no later than the deadline shown.
+Students interested in applying need to complete the online application (click "Start an Application" at the top of the page) and have your letter of sponsorship submitted directly to email@example.com no later than the deadline shown.
 Only one application is needed to be considered for all fellowships.

-Please note, a letter of sponsorship should act as a letter of recommendation from the faculty member who will be your mentor during the summer—this should indicate that you and your mentor have agreed upon a research project together and may comment on your suitability for the experience.
-It is not intended to be a confidential letter of recommendation
+Please note, a letter of reference from the faculty member who has agreed to supervise your research project this summer should be emailed directly to firstname.lastname@example.org by the deadline provided.
+This letter should indicate that you and your supervisor have agreed upon a research project together, and may comment on your suitability for the experience.
+It is not intended to be a confidential letter of recommendation.